Mirror-Prismals/Mida/README.md

 ## Mida Music Programming Language
 One of the main challenges in teaching a language model to make music is the lack of proper tools for expressing musical ideas in text.
 Mida is a notation language I've designed to address that gap.
 Mida offers a more expressive, readable, and flexible alternative to ABC notation and RAW MIDI.

-While it's possible to generate musical patches using LLMs with programming languages like Faust, ChucK, Humdrum, and others, none of these solutions provide what LLMs really need: A completely text-based system representing a complete song.
+While it's possible to generate musical patches using LLMs with programming languages like Faust, ChucK, Humdrum, and others, none of these solutions provide what LLMs really need: A completely text-based system for representing a complete song.

 My hope is that by sharing this language, more people start to get interested in teaching LLMs how to generate music purely from text.
-Please check out the github repository if you're interested in learning more.
+Please check out the Github repository if you're interested in learning more.
 Thank you!
 ## What The ^*~> Is Mida?
-Mida is a musical language designed to be fully drop in replacement for MIDI, not a backend for it.
-Unlike ABC notation, mida supports drums, lyrics, and multitracked composition.
+Mida is a musical language designed to be a fully drop in replacement for MIDI, not a backend for it.
+Unlike ABC notation, Mida supports drums, lyrics, and multitracked composition.
 Let's begin learning how to write Mida.

 ## Mida Basics: The Audicle